towolf/towolf.github.com/docs/DownloadLegacyPsychtoolbox.markdown

 Psychtoolbox for both 32 bit and 64 bit versions of Octave and Matlab via the regular package management system of your Linux distribution.

 On Mac OSX, all parameters are optional.
-On MS\-Windows and GNU/Linux, the first parameter "targetdirectory" with the path to the installation target directory is required.
+On MS-Windows and GNU/Linux, the first parameter "targetdirectory" with the path to the installation target directory is required.
 The "targetdirectory" name may not contain any white space, otherwise download will fail with mysterious error